• Skip to main content

 Your elbows should form a sharp 90-degree angle.
 If this is not the case, raise or lower your chair until you can comfortably shift into the target position.

+Bend your knees at a 90-degree angle.
 The feet should be flat on the ground.
-Bend your knees at a 90-degree angle.
-If you are not able to adjust your chair low enough, you may raise and stabilize your feet with the help of an under-the-desk footrest.
+If you cannot adjust your chair low enough, you may raise and stabilize your feet with the help of an under-the-desk footrest.

 Check out this video to see the proper way to sit in an office chair: